Work Life Balance for Health & Well Being

 I also give myself 20 minutes of an afternoon after work to shut down properly and get into full mother mode.

-Michelle Whitby says
+• Michelle Whitby

 I like to give myself ‘permission’ to have a half hour of playing online games in the early afternoon.
 It’s my transition from day to evening before I prepare dinner.